Artificial intelligence in healthcare: Infectious diseases

 AI has shown potential in both the laboratory and clinical spheres of infectious disease medicine.
+During the COVID-19 pandemic, AI has been used for early detection, tracking virus spread and analysing virus behaviour, among other things.
+However, there were only a few examples of AI being used directly in clinical practice during the pandemic itself.

-As the novel coronavirus ravages through the globe, the United States is estimated to invest more than $2 billion in AI-related healthcare research by 2025, more than 4 times the amount spent in 2019 ($463 million).
-Neural networks have been developed to rapidly and accurately detect a host response to COVID-19 from mass spectrometry samples.
-Other applications include support-vector machines identifying antimicrobial resistance, machine learning analysis of blood smears to detect malaria, and improved point-of-care testing of Lyme disease based on antigen detection.
+Other applications of AI around infectious diseases include support-vector machines identifying antimicrobial resistance, machine learning analysis of blood smears to detect malaria, and improved point-of-care testing of Lyme disease based on antigen detection.
 Additionally, AI has been investigated for improving diagnosis of meningitis, sepsis, and tuberculosis, as well as predicting treatment complications in hepatitis B and hepatitis C patients.